awsdocs/amazon-sagemaker-developer-guide/doc_source/API_ResourceConfig.md

 Valid Values:` ml.m4.xlarge | ml.m4.4xlarge | ml.m4.10xlarge | ml.c4.xlarge | ml.c4.2xlarge | ml.c4.8xlarge | ml.p2.xlarge | ml.p2.8xlarge | ml.p2.16xlarge | ml.p3.2xlarge | ml.p3.8xlarge | ml.p3.16xlarge | ml.c5.xlarge | ml.c5.2xlarge | ml.c5.4xlarge | ml.c5.9xlarge | ml.c5.18xlarge`
 Required: Yes

+ **VolumeKmsKeyId**
+The Amazon Resource Name \(ARN\) of a AWS Key Management Service key that Amazon SageMaker uses to encrypt data on the storage volume attached to the ML compute instance\(s\) that run the training job\.
+Type: String
+Length Constraints: Maximum length of 2048\.
+Required: No

  **VolumeSizeInGB**
 The size of the ML storage volume that you want to provision\.
 ML storage volumes store model artifacts and incremental states\.
 Training algorithms might also use the ML storage volume for scratch space\.
 If you want to store the training data in the ML storage volume, choose `File` as the `TrainingInputMode` in the algorithm specification\.